 Revisiting & revising the previously covered topics is very necessary.
 Revision is an important part of a smart preparation strategy and the key to get good marks.
 It is practically impossible to retain everything by reading just once.
 Candidates can take the help of the study notes to revise vital information.
 This will help in preparing during the studying hours.
 The revision clarifies doubts and improves your accuracy & speed, which results in an enhanced confidence level and better results.

 7. Prioritization Of The Topics

 This is one leading cause that sets your performance apart from others.
 For e.g. there are at least one or two topics that don’t bother an aspirant at all.
-Judging providently, hold on the topics you are not so good at or which bags your attention to the most.
-The rest of the story ends up with consistency in solving maximum questions, revising the topics, repeating the practice with Daily Quizzes, Mock Tests, Online Test Series and Practice Sets.
+Judging providently, hold on to the topics you are not so good at or which bag your attention the most.
+The rest of the story ends up with consistency in solving maximum questions, revising the topics, repeating the practice with Daily Quizzes, Mock Tests, Online Test Series, and Practice Sets.

 8. Mock Tests To Your Rescue